Prym varieties that are not isomorphic to Jacobian: Appendix: Galois properties of certain polynomials

+Let us prove the assertion (ii).
 It follows from Remark \ref{DeltaC} that under our assumptions on $p$ the discriminants of $\Q(\RR_h)$ and $\Q(\zeta_p)$ are relatively prime and therefore the fields $\Q(\RR_h)$ and $\Q(\zeta_p)$ are linearly disjoint over $\Q$.
 It follows that the Galois group of $h(x)$ over $\Q(\zeta_p)$ is the same as over $\Q$.
 This ends the proof.

 \end{proof}